mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

 </summary>

-- To add the features that allow a administrator to create, read, update, and delete products add new methods to the `IStoreRepository` interface
+- To add the features that allow a administrator to create, modify, and delete products add new methods to the `IStoreRepository` interface

 ```
 namespace SportsStore.Models.Repository